Reviewed: The Worst Music Video Ever Starring the World's Biggest Dickhead

 "White boy on the beat / rockin' Gucci sneaks."

 After dropping some hardcore fucking truth about Charlie Sheen (even Justin Lee Collins would balk at trying to score LOLs off the "winning" trope in 2013), Ronnie pulls this face.
-Those of you familiar with metalcore will recognize it as what happens when a man cuts through some clean, emo choirboy vocals with a Cookie Monster/Raging Speedhorn “Rrrrrwooooooargh!”
+Those of you familiar with metalcore will recognise it as what happens when a man cuts through some clean, emo choirboy vocals with a Cookie Monster/Raging Speedhorn “Rrrrrwooooooargh!”

 Pro tip: out of context, this face always looks like blowjobs.